daniel555666/OOP--Ex1/README.md

 OOP Ex1 exercise ariel university.
 In this task we are required to execute an algorithm, to find the best time for the total calls in offline mode.

 ## Functions at the algorithm
-candidateElevators - Return the best elevator fot the call. calculateTime - The function get two floor numbers and will calculate how much time take the elevator to go from one to the other.
+candidateElevators - Return the best elevator fot the call.<br />
+calculateTime - The function get two floor numbers and will calculate how much time take the elevator to go from one to the other.<br /> allocateAnElevator - The function get call and allocate the best elevator for her.<br />
-allocateAnElevator - The function get call and allocate the best elevator for her. cmd - Get the current time and move all the elevators. algorithm - Simulates the time of the scenario and calls the functions cmd and allocateAnElevator. runTester - activate the tester.
+cmd - Get the current time and move all the elevators.<br />
+algorithm - Simulates the time of the scenario and calls the functions cmd and allocateAnElevator.<br />
+runTester - activate the tester.<br />
 ## Class
 class Elevatorsv.
 class Building.